TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          fontsize and this value.

-         In other words: Since pixel space may vary depending on the font size used you can simply specify by this value at what fontsize the pixel space settings are optimized and for other fontsizes this will automatically be adjusted according to this font size.
+         In other words: Since pixel space may vary depending on the font size used, you can specify by this value at what fontsize the pixel space settings are optimized and for other font sizes this will automatically be adjusted according to this font size.